 Katie spent 15 years in sponsorship and events working with a number of sports governing bodies and large corporate businesses before starting her own social business, Huddl in 2017.
-Huddl provided live events for parents and carers to come together to learn from experts about how they can best support their children and young people to thrive.
-After four years of successfully building this business in East Anglia, Teen Tips have purchased Huddl and are excited to welcome Katie as part of the growing Teen Tips team.
+After four years of successfully building this business, Teen Tips have purchased Huddl and are excited to welcome Katie as part of the growing team.

 Katie has three young children of her own and is passionate about early intervention; empowering parents with tools and knowledge so that they can help their children through the bumpy path to adulthood.
 As Head of Business Development Katie is looking to work with organisations that share similar aims to create real impact, transforming the lives of as many children as possible.

-Charley is responsible for bringing schools onboard The Wellbeing Hub and ensuring their school communities get the most out of the wealth of resources available.
+Charley is Senior Account Manager at The Wellbeing Hub and has been working as part of the team for over two years.
+She is responsible for bringing schools onboard The Wellbeing Hub and ensuring their school communities get the most out of the wealth of resources available.